REGNet: REgion-based Grasp Network for End-to-end Grasp Detection in Point Clouds: Abstract

 \section{Abstract}

-Learning a robust representation of robotic grasping from point clouds is a crucial but challenging task.
-In this paper, we propose an end-to-end single-shot grasp detection network taking one single-view point cloud as input for parallel grippers.
-Our network includes three stages: Score Network (SN), Grasp Region Network (GRN) and Refine Network (RN).
-Specifically, SN is designed to select positive points with high grasp confidence.
-GRN coarsely generates a set of grasp proposals on selected positive points.
-Finally, RN refines the detected grasps based on local grasp features.
-To further improve the performance, we propose a grasp anchor mechanism, in which grasp anchors are introduced to generate grasp proposals.
-Moreover, we contribute a large-scale grasp dataset without manual annotation based on the YCB dataset.
-Experiments show that our method significantly outperforms several successful point-cloud based grasp detection methods including GPD, PointnetGPD, as well as S$^4$G.
+Reliable robotic grasping in unstructured environments is a crucial but challenging task.
+The main problem is to generate the optimal grasp of novel objects from partial noisy observations.
+This paper presents an end-to-end grasp detection network taking one single-view point cloud as input to tackle the problem.
+Our network includes three stages: Score Network (SN), Grasp Region Network (GRN), and Refine Network (RN).
+Specifically, SN regresses point grasp confidence and selects positive points with high confidence.
+Then GRN conducts grasp proposal prediction on the selected positive points.
+RN generates more accurate grasps by refining proposals predicted by GRN.
+To further improve the performance, we propose a grasp anchor mechanism, in which grasp anchors with assigned gripper orientations are introduced to generate grasp proposals.
+Experiments demonstrate that REGNet achieves a success rate of 79.34\% and a completion rate of 96\% in real-world clutter, which significantly outperforms several state-of-the-art point-cloud based methods, including GPD, PointNetGPD, and S$^4$G. The code is available at \emph{https:\//\//github.com\//zhaobinglei\//REGNet\_for\_3D\_Grasping}.